 “Even five years ago, this was science fiction,” Dr. James E. Bradner, president of the Novartis Institutes for BioMedical Research, tells the New York Times.

-In the coming months, Blue Shield of California will be launching its own digital health platform called Wellvolution®.
+Blue Shield of California has launched its own digital health platform called Wellvolution®.
 The platform allows members to address health concerns through customized programs to make healthy lifestyle changes.
 One of the programs is the Diabetes Prevention Program, which provides support for losing weight and preventing type 2 diabetes, at no additional cost.

-Here are 10 of our favorite health apps, most of which will be available as part of Wellvolution.
+Here are 10 of our favorite health apps, most of which are available as part of Wellvolution.

 - Calm.
 This app features meditation techniques for sleep and stress reduction, including timed breathing and immersive soundscapes.